FAQ's about Permanent Hair Removal

 Has electrolysis been improved?

-About 55 years later, a newer modality of destruction was introduced known as short-wave thermolysis.
+About 55 years after its development, a newer modality of follicular destruction was introduced known as short-wave thermolysis.
 In this newer method, a wire filament was still incorporated, but instead of the current passing through the patient's body, the wire acted as an antenna and broadcast a short-wave radio wave into the hair follicle.
-A radio sound wave is a vibration.
-The short wave vibration produced, excites the water molecules in the follicle to create friction between them to produce an amount of heat sufficient to cauterize tissue, in this case, the lining of the follicle, (germinative layer of tissue) and the source of growth of the hair, the hair papilla.
+A radio sound wave vibrates.
+This vibration excites the water molecules in the follicle creating heat from the friction produced between them producing an amount of heat sufficient to cauterize tissue, in this case, the lining of the follicle, (the germinative layer of tissue), the "bulge" area at the tope of the follicle (contains stem cells, which can regenerate the follicle), and the source of growth of the hair, the hair papilla.

 Newer technology has improved electrolysis dramatically.
-Check out the information below on Multipulse/Multiphase/Thermolysis electrolysis!
+Check out the information below on the Multipulse/Multiphase/Thermolysis modality of electrolysis!

 Top